-From birthdays to Christmas, even treating them after doing well at school or just because you love them — who knew toys and gifts were so expensive?
-If you’re looking for reasonably-priced gifts available for boys and girls, find them here.
+From birthdays to Christmas, even treating them after doing well at school or just because you love them — who knew toys and gifts could be so expensive?
+If you’re looking for reasonably-priced gifts for boys and girls, we have some tips.

 Bonus tip: Wooden toys are easy to clean and are great to pass down to your younger children too!

-Looking for toys at a cheaper price?
-Buy after Christmas when toys are discounted.
-You can store them away for birthdays and even the following festive season.
-Stocking up is easy, and you can get as much as 50% off big brands.
+When you want to save money on kids’ toys, buy after Christmas when toys are discounted.
+You can store them away for birthdays and even the following holiday season.
+Stocking up is smart, and you can often save as much as 50% off big brands.

 And finally, encourage your kids to save

 Learning about the importance of saving is crucial to preparing your child for the big wide world and helping them establish financial independence.
-If there’s something they really want, perhaps they could complete chores around the house for you to boost their savings.
-Figure out some age-appropriate chores for your children and you’ll be amazed at how much they want to help around the house!
+If there’s something they really want, perhaps they could complete some extra chores around the house in exchange for a small payment.
+Figure out some age-appropriate chores for your children, and you’ll be amazed at how much they want to help around the house!

 Don’t miss a thing!
 Subscribe to MomsWhoSave’s blog posts below!
 Then be sure to confirm your subscription when you get the confirmation email.